vegaprotocol/specs/protocol/0089-VAMM-automated_market_maker.md

   - This acts similarly to the mode when an AMM is synchronising, except that the position will be closed in pieces as the price moves towards the `base price` rather than all at once at the nearest price.

 Note that, whilst an `Abandon Position` transaction immediately closes the AMM a `Reduce-Only` transaction will keep it active for an uncertain amount of time into the future.
 During this time, any Amendment transactions received should move the AMM out of `Reduce-Only` mode and back into standard continuous operation.

-##### Spot

-The AMM can be cancelled immediately and balances of both tokens will be transferred back to the user's general accounts.

 ### Determining Volumes and Prices